 The world is changing faster than ever before and in order to thrive, we each need to acknowledge and champion ourselves in ways most leaders are not yet skilled at doing.
 What I know is that if you can champion yourself well internally, you will easily be able to do so with others and do it well under pressure.
 You will then be a magnet for talent, as others will love working in your presence, thriving under your leadership and gladly giving you their best and all their discretionary efforts.
 Then together, you just might find yourselves having the time of your lives serving others, as it is the only real purpose of leadership!

-May 2020 be your best, most rewarding, year yet!
+May this year be your best, most rewarding year yet!